 Many transitions are available, including No Transition, which makes the next slide simply replace the existing one.
 You can select the transition speed (slow, medium, fast).
 You can also choose between an automatic or manual transition, and how long the selected slide should be shown (automatic transition only).

 Workspace

-The Workspace (normally in the center) has five tabs: Normal, Outline, Notes, Handout, and Slide Sorter.
-These five tabs are also called View buttons.
+The Workspace (normally in the center) has five tabs, also called View buttons.